Summary

 50 Minute(s)

-At the end of the lesson, the class will discuss how having a reading process to analyze art is similar to using a process to analyze print text.
-OPTIC allowed students to do what a good reader needs to do to aid comprehension: make key Observations, extend Predictions, consider main ideas and theme in a Title, cite evidence to create Inferences, and draw Conclusions about the context.
+Explain to the class that using a reading process to analyze art is similar to using a reading process to analyze a print text.
+Tell students that the OPTIC strategy helped students make observations, extend predictions, identify main ideas and themes in a title, cite evidence to create inferences, and draw conclusions, which are all things good readers do to aid their comprehension.

-Move to slide 25.
-Pass out the attached OPTIC Recipe Card Template to each student.
-Students will now apply the OPTIC reading strategies to a video text through a Think-Pair-Share activity.
+Move to slide 21 and distribute one copy of the attached OPTIC Recipe Card Template handout to each student.
+Have students apply the OPTIC strategy to a video “text” in a Think-Pair-Share activity.

 Evaluate